MadDud/awesome-coronavirus/README.md

 # awesome-coronavirus

-Collection of references and sources of information about COVID-19
+Collection of references and sources about COVID-19

 ## Primary source of information